Reopening for services

 If you do not have internet access, please call the office (01892 652081) to make your booking.

-Click here for full details of May - August services 2018
+Click here for details of our streaming services

 The All Saints Church Centre opened its doors to the people of Crowborough on 12 March 2000: a £2.4 million building project which has transformed the 18th century church into a modern complex of worship area and larger and smaller rooms fit to proclaim the message of Christ in the 21st century.
 With St Richard’s, our sister church at Alderbrook, All Saints provides a wide range of traditional and contemporary services so that members of the church family and their friends and visitors can come to worship God in a variety of ways.

 We temporarily closed all our former regular Sunday services (see below) during the Covid-19 lockdown but have now...

 ... reopened with a selection of services each Sunday!